dst/cars/README.md

 [![Coverage Status](https://coveralls.io/repos/dst/cars/badge.png)](https://coveralls.io/r/dst/cars)

 Entity-attribute-value (EAV) model implementation based on car.
 Cars in EAV model are kept in a rational database (embedded H2).
-Attributes are also kept in a document database (embedded MongoDB) to support faster search operations.
+Attributes together with basic fields are also kept in a document database (embedded MongoDB) to support faster search operations.

 Application can be run as fat jar and RESTful API is available.